brontosaurusrex/brontosaurusrex.github.io/_posts/2021-01-31-Max-terminal-with-minimum-work.md

     [cmd_duration]
     min_time = 10000

+In .zshrc you will also need to comment out

+    #autoload -Uz promptinit
+    #promptinit
+    #prompt adam1

 ✨ Achievement unlocked: Cute prompt for which you wasted very little time and can be used with bash as well.

 🙄 In urxvt a lot of special symbols will not display, some creative solutions might be needed, for example to replace lock with some read-only ascii